SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/Vec.rst

      - Description
    * - Vec(type: Data, size: Int)
      - Create a vector capable of holding ``size`` elements of type ``Data``
-   * - Vec(x,y,..)
+   * - Vec(x, y, ...)
-     - | Create a vector where indexes point to given elements.
+     - | Create a vector where indexes point to the provided elements.
-       | this constructor supports mixed element width
+       | This constructor supports mixed element width.

 Examples